-The independent assessor will ask questions in relation to the KSBs following the presentation.
+The independent assessor will ask questions on KSBs mapped to this assessment method following the presentation.

-The presentation will be completed and submitted after the gateway with the work-based project and will be presented to an independent assessor, either face-to-face or via online video conferencing.
+The presentation will be presented to an independent assessor, either face-to-face or via online video conferencing.
 When submitting, the apprentice should advise of any special requirements that they may have for the presentation.
 If using an online platform, EPAOs must ensure appropriate measures are in place to verify the identity of the apprentice and ensure that the apprentice is not being aided.